 Whether it’s school or summer camp, the daily lunch-packing ritual reigns.
 Along with making sandwiches and packing snacks, the nagging question remains: When I pack a special treat or dessert what is the healthiest?
 Should I even include dessert at all?

-It’s no surprise that kids just like adults love dessert.
-But, what is the best choice?
-When it comes to lunchtime desserts, you don’t have to rely on the old standbys, like candy or cookies.
 While exceptionally packable, they are often high in solid fats and added sugars – two nutrients the current dietary guidelines recommend that Americans limit or avoid.
 Instead of the usual high-fat, high-sugar choices, here are some quick, easy, and healthy lunchbox sweet swaps.
 These low- or no-prep desserts still give your child a tasty ending to the mid-day meal, but have less added fat and sugar.
 Additionally, they deliver an extra boost of nutrients, including calcium (for bone-building and strong teeth), fiber (for prolonged feelings of fullness and regularity), and protein (for building muscle and growth).